Understanding Car Accidents

 To learn how to avoid car accidents, most of the information is likely common sense.
 If you’ve been driving for any length of time, you already know how to drive safely and defensively to prevent collisions and other issues as much as possible.

 The best thing you can do to avoid car accidents is to pay attention while driving.
 Avoid falling into distracted driving patterns.
-For example, remove your phone from reach, so you’re not tempted to grab it to send a quick text or change the music in your car.
+For example, remove your phone from reach so you’re not tempted to grab it to send a quick text or change the music in your car.
 Apply your makeup or check yourself in the mirror before you leave the house.
 And don’t eat while you’re driving.

 Taking your vehicle in for regular maintenance and inspections is crucial to avoid and prevent car accidents.
 As professional mechanics inspect your vehicle, they can tell you if anything needs attention before it turns into a serious issue that could cause issues on the road.